 There are many fine pizza sauces available in grocery stores that are very low in fat and sodium.
 In a hurry?
 Spread tomato paste or sliced/diced/crushed tomatoes on a shaped pizza dough and sprinkle with garlic powder and/or Italian spices.
 Leftover chili works well, so does any kind of salsa!
 I can also recommend Trader Joe’s inexpensive no oil or salt pizza sauce.

 By using grains and beans, for example, a splendid no-fat “cheese-like” topping (or bottom!) sauce can be made that provides a delightful firmness when baked.
-Our goal is not to duplicate cheese per se, but instead, to provide a stimulating and delectable alternative.
+Our goal is not to duplicate cheese, but instead, to provide a delectable alternative.
 Those sauces with beans tend to be “thicker” from the wonderful fiber they bring to the game.

 Most cheese-like sauces can be made in a blender or food processor, although some will require pre-cooked grains and/or vegetables.
 Once the ingredients are prepared, the procedure is essentially the same in all cases: